armine-work/Budget_Tracker/README.md

 • All input info: name, balance, and loan must be stored in the class object
 • Transaction must be stored in the class objects as well
 • Note: getting customer's data from file on manually input is out of scope for this PR

+feature_classes-2 (branch)
+•   Encapsulate all data of the class
+• In the base class, have a new method to calculate available funds (balance + loan)
+• Create a subclass OnlineBudget
+• Have an attribute online_loan
+• Create all necessary methods for that
+• Override the new method to calculate available fund (balance + loan)
+• Override method(s) for expense, taking into account that sequences of the expense should be balance->loan->online_loan
+Hint: the method for calculating the funds may help to better design the expenses method